 This will open a window that contains all the settings needed to create a new Price Sheet.

 Pricing Type: has specific options based on the Price Sheet that you are creating.
-(The most common Pricing Types are bold.)
+(The two sections in bold are the most common.)

 - Cost

-- Purpose: Use this type to share the cost of your products with other Mecka subscribers that are all using this platform
+- Purpose: Use this type to share the cost of your products with other Mecka subscribers.

 - Limit: One per currency, per brand.